timescale/docs/timescaledb/tutorials/_template/_index.md

 ## About the widget and the tool

 This section collects all the concept information related to the tutorial, and the tools that are being used throughout.
-It answers the question "What is it"?
+It answers the question "What is it?"
 This section should not include any procedures, but it can contain code samples if they are being used to explain the feature.
 Break this page up in a way that is logical, starting from simpler concepts and moving to more complicated ones.